Advertisement

 Data propagation uses applications to copy data from a central location and distribute it to other databases for easy access.
 Copies can be sent asynchronously (at different times) or synchronously.
 The majority of synchronous data propagation uses two-way communications between the central location and remote databases.
 EDR (enterprise data replication) and EAI (enterprise application integration) technologies both support data propagation.
 EAI integrates applications for the easy exchange of data, messages, and transactions.
 This is typically used for real-time business transactions.
 (EAI integration platforms are available as a service.)
 EDR (not an application) is normally used to send large amounts of data to other databases using base triggers and logs to record and share data changes between the central location and remote databases.

 Data federation, technically, is a version of data virtualization.
 It builds a common data model using a virtual database for diverse data from different systems.
 Data is combined and presented using a single point of access.
 Data federation can be achieved using a technology called EII (enterprise information integration).
 This process uses data abstraction to present a unified view of data that comes from different sources.
-Then the data can be presented or analyzed by researchers.
-Data federation and virtualization are good solutions for data consolidation situations that are cost prohibitive or present dangerous security and compliance issues.
+Then, researchers can analyze the data.
+Data federation and virtualization are good solutions for data consolidation situations that are cost-prohibitive or present dangerous security and compliance issues.

 Data warehousing implies cleansing, formatting, and storing data, which is essentially data integration.
 Data integration efforts — particularly among larger businesses — often get used to build data warehouses, combining multiple data sources to work with a relational database.
 Data warehouses provide the data needed by researchers running queries and generating analysis.